Bond - Probate to Construction

 What are the typical types of bonds?

 Probate Bond (Executor or trustee) – Protects estate if the executor fails to act properly.
 See Probate Application for additional information.
 Typical cost 1% – 3% of the bond amount per year.
+Click Here for info on what is needed for Probate Bond in NH.

 Motor Vehicle Bond – Car dealer bond required to sell vehicles by the state.
 Typical cost $250 per year